SLINGhub/MSTemplate_Creator/CONTRIBUTING.md

     * https://www.bernardvukas.com/testing/tutorial-excel-vba-unit-testing/
     * https://rubberduckvba.wordpress.com/2017/10/19/how-to-unit-test-vba-code/
     * https://rubberduckvba.wordpress.com/2019/01/05/code-insights-with-rubberduck-excel/
-4. To export the vba source in excel modules and sheets to the src folder, run the function in the Export_VBA module.
+4. To export the vba source in excel modules and sheets to the [src](https://github.com/SLINGhub/MSTemplate_Creator/tree/main/src) folder, run the function in the Export_VBA module.
 ![ExportVBA](figures/ExportVBA.JPG)
 Refer to the Developer Documentation file to see a step by step guide on how to enable it.
 If there are alternative tools, do let us know.
 It will be helpful 🙏 if a step by step guide is also provided to help us learn and utilise these alternative tools quickly.
+5. Install [Natural Docs](https://www.naturaldocs.org/) to generate the code documentation easily.
+Refer to the Developer Documentation file to see a step by step guide.

 ### README Documentation